arviteri/Today-Tomorrow/README.md

 ### Swipe Deletion:

 No longer have to do an item?
-You can delete the item by swiping from the right to reveal the item's options and tapping delete, or you can use Swipe Deletion, by dragging from the right, across the screen.
+You can delete the item by swiping from the right to reveal the item's options and tapping delete.
+You can also use Swipe Deletion by dragging the item all the way across the screen.
 Swipe Deletion is a feature provided through the Cocoapod 'SwipeCellKit'

 <br />